FrankC01/pysui/doc/source/intro.rst

 Running With user configuration
 -------------------------------

+This is specific to the JSON RPC clients and SuiConfig only.

 A new option for loading a configuration was added in `pysui` 0.25.0: :py:meth:`pysui.sui.sui_config.SuiConfig.user_config`

-With this option, you set the rpc_url, keystrings and optional web socket url.
+With this option, you set the rpc_url, keystrings.
 For example:

 .. code-block:: Python
    :linenos: